kineticedge/kafka-streams-dashboards/README.md

 that is both a `broker` and `controller` while also having nodes that are just `broker` and just `controller`.
 The `(5) cluster-zk` is to make sure the dashboards still support `zookeeper`. `(6) cluster-sasl` is to be able to check the `authentication` dashboard provided in the Kafka Cluster dashboards, it is also to show how security works with setting up a Kafka Cluster.
-Be sure to generate the certificates [readme](./cluster-sasl/certificates/README.md).
-The last cluster `(7) cluster-lb` has an nginx proxy for each broker that allows you to navigate into it and use linux's traffic-controller `tc` to add network latencies.
+Be sure to generate the *certificates* [readme](./cluster-sasl/certificates/README.md).
+The last cluster `(7) cluster-lb` has an nginx proxy for each broker that allows you to navigate into it and use Linux's traffic-controller `tc` to add network latencies.
 The best way to learn if your dashboards are useful, is to observe them when things are not going well; this provides that scenario.

 ### Grafana Dashboard

-All of the grafana dashboards are handled with a local `Grafana` and `Prometheus` instance running from the `monitoring` module.
+The grafana dashboards are handled with a local `Grafana` and `Prometheus` instance running from the `monitoring` module.

   * `https://localhost:3000`
   * Credentials (configuration is currently configured allowing edit access, even w/out login)